API Security

 Prevent future rate limit errors by improving how your system handles API calls across usage, caching, and batching.
 These solutions offer lasting control over your API usage patterns:

-• Optimize API calls: Applications often hit rate limits because of unnecessary or repetitive calls.
+- Optimize API calls: Applications often hit rate limits because of unnecessary or repetitive calls.
 Streamlining request patterns, removing redundant fetches, and requesting only essential fields help reduce the overall load.
 This makes the API usage more efficient and keeps quotas in check.

-• Cache responses: Caching can reduce repeated API hits when working with data that doesn't change often.
-Storing previously retrieved responses, using tools like Redis or in-memory caching ,improves performance and lowers the number of calls.
+- Cache responses: Caching can reduce repeated API hits when working with data that doesn't change often.
+Storing previously retrieved responses, using tools like Redis or in-memory caching, improves performance and lowers the number of calls.
 It’s especially effective for data that supports caching headers like ETag or Cache-Control.

-• Batch requests: Batching puts multiple operations into one API call instead of sending them separately.
+- Batch requests: Batching puts multiple operations into one API call instead of sending them separately.
 It cuts down on traffic and helps you stay under rate limits while making response handling easier and reducing delays when you're processing lots of requests.

 Best practices to avoid API rate limit issues

 If you’re hitting API rate limits often, it’s likely a sign of poor usage planning.
-To avoid disruptions, you’ll need smarter API rate limit best practices that scales with demand and keep your integrations running reliably.
+To avoid disruptions, you’ll need smarter API rate limit best practices that scale with demand and keep your integrations running reliably.

 Here are four practical ways to avoid the API rate limit exceeded error:

-Plan API usage with scaling in mind
+1. Plan API usage with scaling in mind

-Monitor and alert on API consumption
+2. Monitor and alert on API consumption

-Implement request throttling
+3. Implement request throttling

 Use multiple API keys (if allowed)